rrmangum/rrmangum/README.md

 - 👋 Hi, I’m Ryan Mangum
 - 👀 I’m interested in application development and distributed systems
-- 🌱 I’m currently getting ready for the hackathon at Outer Edge LA
+- 🌱 I’m currently building proficiency in TypeScript
 - 📫 How to reach me: rrmangum@gmail.com